tu-delft-library/rdm101-book/README.md

 ## Open course
 Made with love by [Carlos Utrilla Guerrero](https://carlosug.github.io/).
-Materials are released under the [CC0 License](https://creativecommons.org/share-your-work/public-domain/cc0).
+Materials are released under the [CC-BY License 4.0](https://creativecommons.org/licenses/by/4.0/).
 You can use them as you like.